forestdb/forestdb.org/models/numbergame.md

 ## Introduction

 AI has become increasingly effective at processing and making sense of the huge amounts of messy, unstructured data that we have on the Internet.
-It is commonly believed that "**Big Data**"---datasets ranging from terabytes to petabytes in size---will revolutionalize AI, enabling machines to automatically acquire rich knowledge from data, and, ultimately, behave intelligently.
+It is commonly believed that "**Big Data**"---datasets ranging from terabytes to petabytes in size---will revolutionize AI, enabling machines to automatically acquire rich knowledge from data, and, ultimately, behave intelligently.
-While the sheer amount of data that the ditigal world has accumulated is undoubtedly powerful, it is often useful to take a step back and think about how humans---the most intelligent machines we have around---reason about and learn from data.
+While the sheer amount of data that the digital world has accumulated is undoubtedly powerful, it is often useful to take a step back and think about how humans---the most intelligent machines we have around---reason about and learn from data.
 Humans don't always require thousands of data points to learn concepts and draw conclusions.
 Often, we see a small amount of data and draw accurate conclusions about it.
 This is sometimes called an "**inductive leap**:" observing small pieces of evidence, making generalizations about them, and using these generalizations to draw larger conclusions and make meaningful predictions.

 Let's make this idea of inductive reasoning a bit more concrete with a simple example.